wakoliVotes/lingoken/README.md

 # LingoKen
-- LingoKen is a local version of Duolingo for the diverse languages in Kenya across the 42+ Tribes.
+- LingoKen is a Kenyan Online and Mobile Platform for exploring, enjoying, and learning the diverse languages in Kenya across the 42+ Tribes.